Canned dog and cat food provide…

 • Warm up the food by adding a splash of warm water.

-• A teaspoon of canned pumpkin can be helpful when transitioning foods.
+• A teaspoon of canned pumpkin can be helpful with digestive upset when transitioning to new foods.